Unity displays different properties in the Light Inspector depending on the render pipeline that your Project uses.

 If you create a Texture that contains an alpha channel and assign it to the Cookie variable of the light, the cookie is projected from the light.
 The cookie’s alpha mask modulates the light’s brightness, creating light and dark spots on surfaces.
 This is a great way to add complexity or atmosphere to a scene.

-See documentation on directional light shadows for an in-depth explanation of how they work.
 Note that shadows are disabled for directional lights with cookies when forward rendering is used.
 It is possible to write custom shaders to enable shadows in this case; see documentation on writing surface shaders for further details.